simon-lifelike/curtain.js/readme.md

-Curtain.js (maintained fork)
+Curtain.js (MODIFIED version of maintained? fork)
 ========================================

 This plugin allows you to create a web page with multiple fixed panels that unroll with an amusing effect.
 Exactly like a curtain rises.

 To navigate, you can use your keyboard instead the scrollbar or mousewheel to navigate into the document.
 But that's not all, there is more features!
 For example, you can easily add a fixed element or multiple "steps" element inside a panel.